Congestion in Vancouver

 It could not be always the case, but as mentioned in introduction, the general level of congestion in Vancouver-mostly due to SOV- and the general cost of new road infrastructure, suggests it is better to invest it in the Public Transit network.
 This to provide alternative and efficient transportation means, able to effectively keep the level of the congestion charge under control.
 This option could be revisited overtime if necessary.

 It could be discussed at length about what could be the better road pricing scheme for Vancouver:

 - “ideal” Road pricing (all road are priced according a complex formula and complex tracking of vehicles thru GPS…)

 - Cordon pricing (Stockholm)

-The today municipal politicians mood, is to not oppose to the road pricing idea, though for some, it is to rationalize the inaction toward it: that is
+The today municipal politicians mood, is to not oppose to the road pricing idea, but it is to rationalize the inaction toward it:

 Anything other that the “ideal” road pricing is not “fair” to the motorists

-They could be right, assuming the implementation and operating cost of the model they call for is largely offsetted by the economic gain permitted.
+They could be right, assuming the generalized economic gain largely offset the implementation and operating cost of the proposed model.
 Considering the overwhelming complexity of implementation of such a model, and the limited amount of congestion in the lower mainland, which limit the potential revenues, it is probably wrong headed:

-The model could be fair to the individual motorists, but could be unfair to the general interest: It could cost more to operate than the general economic gain it allow
+The model could be fair to the individual motorists, but could be unfair to the general interest: It could cost more to operate than the general economic gain it allows

 ..and if there is a drawback to the model followed by London, it is this: the operating cost of its pricing scheme absorb largely the economic gain expected of better traffic conditions .